Mulawin vs. Ravena

 Mulawin vs. Ravena is a 2017 Philippine television drama fantasy series broadcast by GMA Network.
-The series served as a sequel to the 2004 Philippine television series Mulawin and the 2005 Philippine film Mulawin: The Movie.
+The series served as a sequel to the Philippine television series Mulawin and the 2005 Philippine film Mulawin: The Movie.
 Directed by Dominic Zapata and Don Michael Perez, it stars Dennis Trillo.
-It premiered on May 22, 2017 on the network's Telebabad line up replacing Encantadia.
-The series concluded on September 15, 2017 with a total of 85 episodes.
-It was replaced by Alyas Robin Hood in its timeslot.
+It premiered on May 22, 2017, on the network's Telebabad line up.
+The series concluded on September 15, 2017, with a total of 85 episodes.

 The series is streaming online on YouTube.

 Premise

 Ever since Ravena's breakaway from Avian, Mulawin and Ravena have been at war, fighting against each other over humans.
 Both have had histories of love affairs with humans, which resulted to half-blood offspring.
 The dilution of their race has made Mulawins and Ravenas mortal like humans.
 The desire for immortality leads to the next chapter of the Mulawin-Ravena war.